Last Updated on March 10, 2021 by Julia Wilson

-- Biochemical profile, complete blood count, and urinalysis.
-These baseline tests can evaluate for signs of infection or inflammation as well as rule out a systemic cause.
+- Biochemical profile, complete blood count, and urinalysis: These baseline tests can evaluate for signs of infection or inflammation as well as rule out a systemic cause.

 - Heartworm antibody and antigen tests.

-- Echocardiogram – An ultrasound to evaluate the size and shape of the heart and vessels as well as to look for heartworms in antigen-positive cats.
+- Echocardiogram: An ultrasound to evaluate the size and shape of the heart and vessels as well as to look for heartworms in antigen-positive cats.

 It is important to identify the cause of the coughing and treatment depends on the underlying cause but may include:

-There are no medications which have been approved for use in cats with heartworm.
+There are no medications that have been approved for use in cats with heartworm.
 Treatment is aimed at supportive such as bronchodilators to assist with breathing.
 In severe cases, the veterinarian may decide to give medications to kill the heartworm; this comes with risks though and should only be used as a last resort.

 Avoidance of the trigger if possible, corticosteroids to relieve symptoms and hyposensitisation (allergy shots) may be of help in some cases.

 Treatment depends on the type of heart disease your cat has but may include medications to improve the function of the heart, diuretics to remove fluid, which can accumulate in cats with congestive heart failure, ACE inhibitors to relax blood vessels and lower blood pressure, surgical repair, low salt diet, keeping your cat in a stress-free environment.

 Supportive care such as fluids to treat dehydration and nutritional support.
 Antibiotics may be prescribed to treat secondary bacterial infections.